papaya-stuffing-inc/card-coven-back-end/README.md

       examples:
         Searching U,G,B,R returns U, G, B, R, UG, UB, UR, GB, GR, BR, UGB, GBR, UGBR -Exclude Unselected Colors
+  -Types
+    -queries by sub, standard, and super type via text, case insensitive -Text
+    -queries by card text, case insensitive
+  -Name
+    -queries by card name, case insensitive
+  -Format
+    -queries by which formats the cards are legal in, case insensitive -Sets
+    -queries for cards that match any of the sets the user specifies ($or)

+-Headers:
+  -totalCount: Number of cards the query returned
+  -pages: number of pages the query returned
+  -page: page the query returned
+  -hasMore: boolean that reflects if forward paging is possible
+  -hasLess: boolean that reflects if back paging is possible